 When dust and pollutants have nowhere to go

 For allergy sufferers and people with asthma, the problem is compounded.
 House dust mites, which thrive in warm, poorly ventilated rooms, become a serious risk factor during the heating season.
-The combination of dry mucous membranes, reduced immune defenses, and increased allergen exposure can lead to a worsening of symptoms that goes far beyond normal.
+The combination of dry mucous membranes, reduced immune defenses, and increased allergen exposure can lead to a worsening of symptoms that goes far beyond the norm.

 The invisible enemy: air pollution in the cold season